ncbi/SpacePhenotyper/README.md

 # SpacePhenotyper
-SpaceProfiler: A computational method for translating information between different (but related) types of data
+SpacePhenotyper: A computational method for translating information between different (but related) types of data
 #### Pre-required installations before running SpacePhenotyper
 Python libraries pandas, numpy, seaborn, scipy, matplotlib and sklearn are prerequired to be installed before running SpacePhenotyper
 #### Input Data to SpacePhenotyper